Chestnut45/theseus/README.md

 // Create an instance of the rng with the seed 12345 wolf::RNG rng(12345);

-// Get a random boolean
-bool vBool = rng.FlipCoin();
+// Get a uniformly distributed random boolean bool vBool = rng.FlipCoin();

-// Get a float between 0 and 1 (inclusive)
-float vFloat = rng.NextFloat(0.0f, 1.0f);
+// Get a uniformly distributed random float between 0 and 1 (inclusive) float vFloat = rng.NextFloat(0.0f, 1.0f);

-// Get an int between 32 and 64 (inclusive)
-int vInt = rng.NextInt(32, 64);
+// Get a uniformly distributed random int between 32 and 64 (inclusive) int vInt = rng.NextInt(32, 64);
 ```